kanbanyte/sepa/sqap/sqap.md

 ### Meeting Minutes
 * Will be collected at every meeting.
-* Must follow the minutes template as outlined on the SVN.
+* Must follow the minutes template as outlined in the GitHub repository.
-* Will be collected as either a raw .txt file or LaTeX file and then converted to latex format.
+* Will be collected as either a raw .txt file or Markdown file.
-* Formatted minutes will be released on the SVN no later than the following day's COB.
+* Formatted minutes will be released in the repository no later than the following day's COB.
-* APDF copy of the minute scan also be emailed if requested, however, members are expected to find the minutes on the SVN and complete their actions independently.
+* A PDF copy of the minutes can also be emailed upon request, however, members are expected to find the minutes in the repository and complete their actions independently.

 <div class="page"/><!-- page break -->